noaa-oar-arl/hysplit_asheval_notebooks/RunM/readme.txt

 inverse_base_runs contains CONTROL and SETUP files for the individual runs to create the TCM.

-other folders contain
+Contents of other folders can be generated with the BezyInverseRunM.ipynb notebook. other folders contain
 TCM's used as input into inversion algorithm.
 Inversion algorithm output.